The Mustang

-The Mustang is a 2019 English-language drama film written by Laure de Clermont-Tonnerre, Mona Fastvold, and Brock Norman Brock, and directed by Clermont-Tonnerre in her feature directorial debut.
+The Mustang is a 2019 drama film written by Laure de Clermont-Tonnerre, Mona Fastvold, and Brock Norman Brock, and directed by Clermont-Tonnerre in her feature directorial debut.
 It stars Matthias Schoenaerts as an incarcerated inmate who participates in a rehabilitation program centered around training of wild horses.
 Jason Mitchell, Gideon Adlon, Connie Britton, and Bruce Dern appear in supporting roles.
-The Mustang is based on an actual rehabilitation program in Carson City, Nevada.
+The Mustang is based on actual rehabilitation programs in several states, including Nevada, where it was filmed.

 The film had its world premiere at the Sundance Film Festival on January 31, 2019, and was released in the United States on March 15, 2019, by Focus Features.

 Plot

+Rounded up by helicopter, thousands of wild mustangs are taken from the wild to help reduce overpopulation.
+Of these, a few hundred are sent to prisons to be broken and later sold to support the program.

+A psychologist interviews Roman Coleman in a Nevada prison he's been transferred to before they reinsert him into the general population.
+As he isn't good with people, she assigns him to outdoor maintenance.
+Roman's pregnant, teenaged daughter Martha gives Roman a surprise visit, asking to sign some papers.
+Afterwards, he tells her not to return.

-Roman Coleman has been incarcerated for 12 years after leaving his domestic partner permanently brain damaged in an attack.
+Roman has been incarcerated for twelve years after leaving his domestic partner permanently brain-damaged in an attack.
 Aware of his short temper and violent tendencies, he has resisted efforts to be reintegrated back into society.

-While working outdoor maintenance, Roman is placed in a rehabilitation program run by rancher Myles that assigns prisoners with training wild mustangs.
-Each prisoner in the program is given a specific horse to train and Roman is required to complete the training within 12 weeks before his horse is sold at an auction.
+While working maintenance, Roman is seen interacting with a 'dangerous' horse and thereby placed in the rehabilitation program run by rancher Myles that assigns prisoners with training wild mustangs.
+Each prisoner in the program is given a specific horse to train and they have twelve weeks to complete the training course so they can be sold at auction.

-Roman initially struggles with the training of his mustang, but under the guidance of Henry, an inmate regarded as the top horse trainer, he begins to make progress.
+Roman initially struggles with the training of his mustang, but under the guidance of Henry, an inmate regarded as the top horse-trainer, he begins to make progress.
 As the weeks pass, Roman becomes close with the horse, whom he names Marquis, and forms a friendship with Henry.

-The program suffers a blow, however, when Henry is murdered by Dan, Roman's cellmate.
-Roman retaliates by strangling Dan into unconsciousness before they are broken up by guards.
+Martha returns to get Roman's initials on every page.
+Discovering she's seeking emancipation to sell the house his mother left them for money to move to the east, he refuses.
+The anger he feels in that situation carries over into his horse-training.
+Frustration with Marquis causes him to lose his temper, he punches the animal repeatedly which causes Myles to kick him out of the horse-training program and into solitary confinement.